Export results #

 litmus export <id> -f mdf4 # ASAM MDF4 (automotive measurement data)

-<id> accepts a run id OR a session id — the CLI auto-detects by prefix-matching the events file.
+<id> accepts a run id OR a session id — the CLI auto-detects whether you gave a run id or a session id.
 Output directory defaults to exports/<fmt>/ when -o isn't given.

 FormatFormat details